peterhartree/notes/src/misc/where-am-i.md

 The Sun is a bit less than halfway through its 9.5 billion year life span.
 The Earth has been around 4.5 billion years.

 Life on Earth has been going for at least 3.77 billion years.
-Multicellular life emerged about a billion years ago, and our ancestors crawled out of the sea about 500 million years ago.
+Multicellular life emerged about a billion years ago, and our [tetrapod ancestors](https://www.reddit.com/r/HistoryMemes/comments/bgta7s/thanks_land/) crawled out of the sea about 500 million years ago.

 Want to get a better sense of how big a million is?
 See [here](https://waitbutwhy.com/2014/11/from-1-to-1000000.html).